 Candidates who do not have an undergraduate degree, and show potential for success in graduate level study, may be admitted to the MBA in CED as non-traditional students.
 Extensive career and/or volunteer experience are expected.
 The candidates will be assessed individually in such areas as experience and performance in a number of education/training courses.
 Applicants must provide all documentation listed above and a 4-6 page essay outlining desire to enter the program.

 Reference letters must be originals, sent directly by the referees.
-Only official transcripts sent by the Registrar of the issuing institution will be accepted.
-The Educational Testing Service must forward GMAT, GRE and TOEFL/IELTS score reports.
 Photocopies of any of these documents will not be accepted.